Adam Kashlak, PhD

 STAT 413 - Computing for Data Science

 Survey of contemporary languages/environments suitable for algorithms of Statistics and Data Science.
 Introduction to Monte Carlo methods, random number generation and numerical integration in statistical context and optimization for both smooth and constrained alternatives, tailored to specific applications in statistics and machine learning.
-Prerequisites: One of STAT 265 or MATH 281, or consent of the Department.
+Prerequisites: One of STAT 265 or STAT 281, or consent of the Department.

 Browse more courses taught by Adam Kashlak